 English or other non-Japanese songs from the dubbed version of an anime series or video game are acceptable.
 (For example: the German theme to Sailor Moon, or songs from Robotech.)

 We do not allow English songs that were not originally created for an anime series, or straight covers of such songs (for example, Fly Me to the Moon, or a "popular" song used as an anime series theme song).
 English songs which are significantly changed or adapted from the original version (for example, has Japanese lyrics) might be okay.
 If you are in doubt as to whether a song is acceptable for the contest, please ask Karaoke Staff before entering and we will make a ruling.

 Be prepared to sing at least two different songs.
 If two people make it to the final round with the same song, one or both will be asked to sing an alternate for the final round.
 You may sing your first choice for the audition round.

 You may sing the same song for both the audition and the final round.
 Contestants competing in both Kumoricon Idol and Karaoke Cosplay Hybrid must have a different song for each contest.
 At auditions, you will be required to sing a piece from both styles so that you can be judged for each category separately.

 - Audition round:

 - Idol – 2.5 minutes (TV version, or 1 verse and 1 chorus)

 - Final round: 6 minutes

-Contestants must have their lyrics memorized.
-Song lyrics must be the original lyrics from the original version of the song (the exception being Filks).
+Contestants must provide their own song lyrics if needed for auditions.
+Song lyrics must be the original lyrics from the original version of the song.

 Contestants may not sing a cappella style—you must have a backing track.